Skip to main navigation Skip to search Skip to main content

 Biography

-Dr. Caroline Murphy is Associate Professor of Employment Relations, and Director of the MSc in HRM at the Department of Work and Employment Studies at the Kemmy Business School, University of Limerick.
+Dr. Caroline Murphy is Associate Professor of Employment Relations, and Assistant Dean, International at the Kemmy Business School, University of Limerick.
 She is also an Associate Research Fellow at the ESRC funded DIGIT centre for digital futures at work.

 Caroline is a former Industrial Relations Research Trust and Irish Research Council funded research scholar.
 She completed her PhD in 2011 in the area trade union organising and collective representation in the workplace.
 She also holds a Masters in International Tourism from the University of Limerick.